ryanbreen/node-pingdom/README.md

 # node-pingdom

-Provides access to the Pingdom JSON API, currently in beta.
-Note that you must have been granted access to the beta API for your account from Pingdom.
+Provides access to the Pingdom JSON API.

 ## Installation